Computer-Use Loop

 See also

-- Run an agent — simpler alternative using Agent Tasks
+- Run a task — simpler alternative using Tasks

-- Automate a browser — direct browser control without an AI model
+- Operate a computer — direct computer control without an AI model